ckainz11/ckainz11/README.md

 ## :rocket: Working on

-Currently i'm working on a school project for Erste Digital.
+Currently I am employed at dataspot. and working there as a software engineer

 ## :mailbox: Contact